KyoriPowered/adventure-docs/source/serializer/ansi.rst

 ANSI escape sequences can also be disabled using the ``terminal.ansi`` system property, by setting it to ``false``.

-Ansi library
+ANSI library
 ------------

 .. note::
   This section talks about the component-agnostic library.
 If you are only interested in the Adventure component-specific implementation, you do not need to read this section.

-The ``AnsiComponentSerializer`` is built upon a separate Ansi library, which deals with the lower-level ANSI escape sequence logic, and also allows for creating an Ansi converter for any kind of component, not just those by Adventure.
+The ``AnsiComponentSerializer`` is built upon a separate ANSI library, which deals with the lower-level ANSI escape sequence logic, and also allows for creating an ANSI converter for any kind of component, not just those by Adventure.

 .. kyori-dep:: ansi ansi